History of Balochistan: Khanate of Kalat

-The Baloch Brahui tribe Khans of Kalat, who lived in modern-day Pakistan Balochistan, were the rulers of Kalat.
-They were never fully independent, there was always a paramount power to whom they were subject.
+The Brahui Khans of Kalat built an independent Khanate in the 17th century in the mountainous territory of Kalat.
+They were never fully independent; there was always a paramount power to whom they were subject.
 In the earliest times they were merely petty chiefs: later they bowed to the orders of the Mughal emperors of Delhi and to the rulers of Kandahar, and supplied men-at-arms on demand.
 Most peremptory orders from the Afghan rulers to their vassals of Kalat are still extant, and the predominance of the Sadozais and Barakzais was acknowledged so late as 1838.
 It was not until the time of Nasir Khan I that the titles of Beglar Begi (Chief of Chiefs) and Wali-i-Kalat (Governor of Kalat) were conferred on the Kalat ruler by the Afghan kings.

 As Mughal power declined, the Brahui chiefs found themselves freed to some degree from external interference.
 The first challenge to the chiefs was insuring social cohesion and cooperation within the loose tribal organization of the state.
 They parceled out a portion of the spoils of all conquests among the poverty-stricken highlanders.
-Everyone had a vested interest in the success of the Baloch community as a whole.
 A period of expansion then commenced.
 Mir Ahmad made successive descents into the plains of Sibi.
 Mir Samandar extended his raids to Zhob, Bori, and Thal-Chotiali.
 He levied an annual sum of Rs.
 40,000 from the Kalhoras.

 Mir Abdullah, the greatest conqueror of the dynasty, turned his attention westward to Makran, while in the north-east he captured Pishin and Shorawak from the Ghilzai rulers of Kandahar.
 He was eventually slain in a fight with the Kalhoras at Jandrihar near Sanni in Kachhi.

-During the reign of Mir Abdullah's successor, Mir Muhabbat, Nadir Shah rose to power and the Ahmadzai ruler obtained through him the cession of Kachhi in 1740 in compensation for the blood of Mir Abdullah and the men who had fallen with him.
+During the reign of Mir Abdullah's successor, Mir Muhabbat, Nadir Shah rose to power and the Ahmadzai ruler obtained through him the cession of Kachhi in 1740 in compensation for the blood of Mir Abdullah and the men who had fallen with him from the Kalhora dynasty of Sindh.
 The Brahuis had now gained what highlanders always coveted, good cultivable lands.
 By the wisdom of Muhabbat Khan and of his brother Nasir Khan, certain tracts were distributed among the tribesmen on the condition of finding so many men-at-arms for the Khan's body of irregular troops.
 At the same time much of the revenue-paying land was retained by the Khan for himself.